Hamblett History, Family Crest & Coats of Arms

 - Robert B. Hamblett, American Republican politician, Alternate Delegate to Republican National Convention from New Hampshire, 1944; Delegate to New Hampshire State Constitutional Convention from Nashua 1st Ward, 1948

-- Frank Hamblett, American Democrat politician, Alternate Delegate to Democratic National Convention from Arkansas, 1952
+- Frank Hamblett, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Arkansas, 1952

 - Charles J. Hamblett, American politician, U.S. Attorney for New Hampshire, 1898-1907